 Unlike their modern counterparts, most traditional teapots do not come with a built-in infuser.
 Therefore, you may need to purchase an infuser or strainer to brew your loose leaf tea.
 If you are using teabags, you can simply pop these in your pot as usual and enjoy freshly brewed tea.

 The secret to the perfect cup of tea is to brew the correct amount, at the correct temperature, for the correct amount of time!
 This differs depending on the type of tea being brewed and the quantity of tea leaves chosen, so we suggest checking out our brewing guide to make sure you get the most from your leaves!
 Simply load your chosen infuser with one teaspoon of tea per cup being brewed and let the leaves steep.
 If you are using a pour-over or Dutch strainer, pop your leaves directly into the pot for the designated amount of time.

 To get the longest life out of your teapot, and keep it looking at its best, we recommend cleaning after every use with warm soapy water (unless your teapot is made of low-baked earthenware; in which case, a rinse with warm water will do) and ensuring your pot is dried thoroughly before its infuser is placed back inside.
 This will prevent your infuser from rusting!
 We recommend hand washing over dishwashing our teapots—especially on pots where gold paint or intricate parts are present—as they require gentle attention.

-Over time, the inside of your teapot may develop a brown stain from the tannins found in tea—these tannins will be more prominent in black teas than other tea varieties.
-To remove this mark, you can use a mixture of bicarbonate soda and vinegar to gently scrub at the stain, or alternatively, use a stainless-steel cleaning foaming formula.
+Over time, the inside of your teapot may develop a brown stain from the tannins found in tea—these tannins will be more prominent in black teas than in other tea varieties.
+To remove this mark, you can use a mixture of bicarbonate soda and vinegar to gently scrub at the stain, or alternatively, use a stainless steel cleaning foaming formula.